 If you’ve ever gone camping during a month that isn’t the hottest in your climate, you know that it can get a bit chilly at night.
 Even during the summer, evenings tend to feel a lot cooler when the sun goes down.

 But if you are looking to be a little adventurous, it is definitely doable to stay warm camping in a tent, you just have to be prepared for the cold overnight temperatures.
 While I’m not normally one to suggest you spend a lot of money on gear, there are some times when it is necessary to do so, if you can.
-Trying out camping in the cold definitely qualifies as one of these times.
+Camping in the cold definitely qualifies as one of these times.

-Here are some answers to commonly asked questions as well as a few suggestions to keep warm and keep a tent warm in cold weather!
+Below you’ll find answers to commonly asked questions as well as a few suggestions to keep warm and keep a tent warm in cold weather!

 Oh, and don’t miss the top three experienced camper tips at the bottom of the post!